danschmidt5189/yii-rest/README.md

 The RESTController introduces two new properties:

-- `$_actionParams`: A form model representing the parameters passed to your controller actions.
+- `$_restParams`: A form model representing the parameters passed to your controller actions.
-- `$_facade`: A class that maps client request data to `$_actionParams` attributes.
+- `$_restAdaptor`: A class that maps client request data to `$_restParams` attributes.

 There are several benefits to including these new components:

-- We can modify either the client or internal interface and only have to change the facade layer.
+- To change how client requests are mapped to the back-end, we need only change the adaptor layer
-- We can seemlessly switch in/out parameter models having the same property interface.
-(E.g. use different models based on the type of the user.)
+- We can seemlessly swap between parameter models having the same property interface.
+(E.g. one model for Admins and another for standard users.)
-- We can easily return informative API messages by validating the parameter model.
+- We can easily return informative API messages by validating the parameter model

 ### Example: CustomersController.php